Ferraah/Adaptive-Cutsel-MILP-IRIS/README.md

 5_runTrainGCNN.sh
 6_runEvaluateGCNN.sh
 ```
-which have to be preferably run in order for reproducing the experiment.
+which is reccomended to be run in order for reproducing the experiment.
 No need to run `set_venv.sh`.

 `init_venv.sh` has been modified to use `micromamba` and more recent packages instead.

-`Slurm/smac_runs.py` has been adapted to be run on the environment with `smac=2.0.0`.
+`Slurm/smac_runs.py` has been adapted to be run on the environment with `smac=2.0.0` and `python=3.9`.

 Some task require a very long time to be completed, so manage the number of input instances and epochs of ML routines according to your needs.